harrisonratcliffe/images/README.md

-# images
+# IGNORE
-Ignore, I use this for the image hosting.
+I use this for the image hosting.